eaglerainbow/gerritautopush/README.md

   -a                try to auto-submit the changes which are being pushed -r [options]      add receive-pack options when pushing (use quotes in case
-                    you want to pass multiple options)
+                    you want to pass multiple options) -g [location]     do not use git from the path, but use a given version specified at 'location' (you need to specify the full path) -w [time]         waits an random value of seconds, up to 'time' seconds before pushing/submitting

 Note: Providing a commit message is mandatory, if you have specified the -c option